fabiocozzolino/fabiocozzolino.github.io/_posts/2020-01-11-build-grpc-client-with-net-core.md

 ```

 ## Let's start coding
 Calling a Grpc Service is a very simple operation.
-Just create the channel, connect to the service endpoint, and then pass to the generated client as a constructor parameter.
+Just create the channel, connect to the service endpoint, and then pass it to the generated client as a constructor parameter.
 Now you can use the client instance to invoke the service methods:
 ``` csharp
 using (var channel = GrpcChannel.ForAddress("http://localhost:5000"))
 {